nxp-imx/imx-sm/sm/doc/arch.md

 Licensing
 =========

-The System Management firmware source code is 3-Clause BSD license as it provides flexibility.
+The System Manager application source code is 3-Clause BSD license as it provides flexibility.
 The BSD 3-clause license allows customers almost unlimited freedom with the software so long as they include the BSD copyright and license notice in it (found in Fulltext).
 Also, it enables interlinking with different software components like MCUXpresso SDK, TF-A, CMSIS, etc. SM releases require compliance